benchristel/preact-typescript-vite-taste/README.md

 ### Formatting

-- Files get auto-formatted when you commit, so you'll never check in inconsistently-formatted code.
-To disable this behavior, delete `.husky/pre-commit`.
+- The linter and formatter run on changed files when you `git commit`.
+If problems are detected, the commit will fail with a descriptive message.
+You can fix the formatting with `make format` and try again.

+  To disable the pre-commit style check, delete `.husky/pre-commit`.

-- To format all files, run `make format`.
+- To format all files (not just the ones you've changed since the last commit), run `make format-all`.
-- The code formatter is `prettier`.
-See `.prettierrc` for configuration.
+- [ESLint](https://eslint.org/) is used to format JavaScript and TypeScript files.
+[Prettier](https://prettier.io/) is used for other files.
+See `eslint.config.js` and `.prettierrc` for configuration.

 ## Building for production